 Healthy Eating for Breakfast

 Oatmeal is an amazing breakfast that doesn’t have to be boring!
+It has a low glycemic index, which helps to regulate blood sugar.

 I love adding things like chia seeds and chocolate protein powder to my oatmeal to make it extra yummy!

 Chia seeds are a great source of fiber – which helps to slow down the absorption of carbs, helping you avoid a big swing in blood sugar.
+I have them every day.

 Alongside a filling breakfast, spearmint tea is a PCOS super-drink.
 Research has shown that three cups of spearmint tea a day can decrease testosterone and improve PCOS symptoms like excessive hair growth (known as hirsutism).

 My sip of choice is the Pique spearmint tea (5% off code THECYSTERHOOD) – no more toxic plastic tea bags that seep into my hot water and disrupt my endocrine system.
-Pique tea has cold pressed, triple toxin screened teas.
-I love how I can can mix it in cold or hot water, that way I can have ice tea or hot tea depending on what I feel like.
+Pique tea has cold-pressed, triple toxin screened teas.
+I love how I can mix it in cold or hot water, that way I can have ice tea or hot tea depending on what I feel like.
 It’s also caffeine free, which is key for me to manage my stress hormones.

 PCOS Friendly Lunch